k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 #### Populate the Sequence Mapping Table to Add the Sequence Actors to the Load Flows

+The **TDMSeqSrc2TrgMapping** table has been added in tdm 7.3 to automatically add the sequence actors to the load flows.
 Populate **TDMSeqSrc2TrgMapping** table to map between the generated sequence actors and the target tables' columns.
 A sequence actor can be mapped into different table and different LU.

 See example: